Dimeben/meme-generator/README.md

 * `occupation`
 * `aboutMe`
 * `profilePic`
-* Any fields from the submission list above.
+* any fields from the submission list above

 ### Helpful links:
 Form validation is more than coding - it is a service you provide to users, and as such, there are practices and expectations in terms of accessibility, usability and functionality.
 Best practice rules are ignored at your peril!
 Here are some interesting articles that document the sort of approaches you should adopt when designing your form, from [smashingmagazine](https://www.smashingmagazine.com/2011/11/extensive-guide-web-form-usability/) and [designmodo](https://designmodo.com/ux-form-validation/).